AdobeDocs/media-analytics.en/help/implementation/media-sdk/setup/web-implementation-edge.md

 ## Define a report suite

-You need to have a report suite to use with Adobe Experience Platform Edge.
+You need to have a report suite to use with your Streaming Media implementation.
 For information about defining a report suite, see [Report Suite Manager](https://experienceleague.adobe.com/docs/analytics/admin/admin-tools/manage-report-suites/report-suites-admin.html?lang=en).

 After a report suite is defined, continue with [Set up the schema in Adobe Experience Platform](#set-up-the-schema-in-adobe-experience-platform).